SCD346/ElixerWorkspace/cards/notes.md

 - Enum.chunk(3) - takes a longer list and makes 3 shorter, even sized lists, drops remainder

 - To join lists together: ++

+- Enum.map() - sends every element of list, runs some function on each, gets a return value on that function, then puts these elements in a new list

+- To pass a reference to a function: &function_name/1 (1 means: use the function_name that uses 1 argument)
+  - Example: |> Enum.map(&mirror_row/1)